worseTyler/MarkdownBlogs/2017/05/how-i-installed-software-on-a-server/index.md

----
-title: "How I Installed Software on a Server using PowerShell"
-date: "2017-05-02"
-categories:
-  - "blog"
-  - "devops"
-  - "powershell"
-  - "sql"
-  - "test"
-tags:
-  - "powershell"
-  - "sql"
----

 ##### I was tasked with installing custom and generic software on a dozen new servers.
 As an SDET, I have never done this type of task before, so I googled some methods for automating this process since manually installing each server was time-consuming.
 PowerShell seemed to be the logical tool for running through my list of tasks.
 I was able to install all the necessary programs in under three hours per server.
 Before this process, it took almost a whole day per server.
 The only requirement for the code below is PowerShell version 3.0 or later.